Your Cart

 knives for children young kids cooking

 One of the first things kids should learn in the kitchen is how to play in the kitchen.
-By using a plastic knife early to cut soft foods or desserts is appropriate you can ignite your kid’s curiosity towards exploring different textures and shapes, a movement so much praised by Montessori advocates.
+By using plastic, child-friendly knives early to cut soft foods or desserts is appropriate you can ignite your kid’s curiosity towards exploring different textures and shapes, a movement so much praised by Montessori advocates.
 By 5 years a child should be learning to spread and cut with a knife.
 It is often not until they are around 7 years of age that a child can use a knife and fork together to cut up food and are truly independent with self-feeding.

 What should parents avoid when teaching kids to use knives?